smhajnos/SheevBot/README.md

 ## Installing packages and renaming files
-1. Install the packages in `requirements.txt`.
+1. Install the packages in `requirements.txt` by running `pip install -r requirements.txt`
 2. COPY the three files that end in `_EXAMPLE` to remove the `_EXAMPLE` from the filename.
 Leave the original `_EXAMPLE` files as well or git will get upset.

 ## Test Subreddit